-Every year, families pile into planes, trains, and automobiles to get their fill of summer fun.
+Every summer, families pile into planes, trains, and automobiles to get their fill of fun, family, and festivities.

-But it’s been over a year since the start of the COVID-19 outbreak.
-With nearly 55% of Americans having received at least one or both COVID-19 vaccine doses — what does that mean for summer travel now?
+It’s been over two years since the start of the COVID-19 outbreak.
+With over 77% of Americans having received at least one or both COVID-19 vaccine doses, what does that mean for summer travel now?

 Your Mask Should Still Be On Your Packing List

-While mask requirements are changing, masks are still required on buses, trains, subways, airplanes, ships, ferries, and ride-shares (like Uber or Lyft).
+While mask requirements are changing, masks are still required on some forms of public transportation, and they still provide protection against COVID-19.

-There are many opportunities for safe travel this summer — especially if you are fully vaccinated (it has been two weeks since your second dose of the Moderna or Pfizer-BioNTech vaccines, or your single dose of the Johnson & Johnson/Janssen vaccine) and have received your booster shot.
+There are many opportunities for safe travel this summer — especially if you are fully vaccinated (it has been 2 weeks since your second dose of the Moderna or Pfizer-BioNTech vaccines, or your single dose of the Johnson & Johnson/Janssen vaccine) and have received your booster shot.

-Whether your family likes to go camping, road-tripping, or park hopping at the House of Mouse, keep these 5 things in mind if you’re planning a summer trip.
+Whether your family plans to go to Disney World, hit the beach, or visit extended family, keep these 5 things in mind if you’re planning a summer trip.

-1. Some travel choices are safer than others.
+1. Some domestic summer travel choices are safer than others.

 In the past, health and safety precautions have just been a part of our seasonal routines.
 Whether it’s wearing sunscreen at the beach or taking precautions in the water, safety is essential to summer travel expectations.

-But during a pandemic, your worries about health and safety — and the decisions you make as a result — may look very different.
+But during an ongoing pandemic, your worries about health and safety — and the decisions you make as a result — may look very different.

 If you’re traveling within the US, some summer activities are going to be safer than others.
-This summer, it’s important to know that different travel choices come with different risk factors.
+This season, it’s important to know that different travel choices come with different risk factors.

-How Can I Make My Summer Travel Safer?
+How Can I Make My Domestic Summer Travel Safer?